supervisor194/solver7-csp/README.md

 the ChannelFactory as necessary to support convenient initialization.

 The hopefully efficient locking mechanisms that back the implementations are useful by themselves.
+They utilize the Swift Atomics package to allow wait free locks when conditions / environment permit.
 ```
 public protocol Lock
 open class ReentrantLock: Lock